Regulation of food and dietary supplements by the U.S. Food and Drug Administration: Federal Food, Drug, and Cosmetic Act

-The United States Federal Food, Drug, and Cosmetic Act (abbreviated as FFDCA, FDCA, or FD&C), is a set of laws passed by Congress in 1938 giving authority to the U.S. Food and Drug Administration (FDA) to oversee the safety of food, drugs, and cosmetics.
+The United States Federal Food, Drug, and Cosmetic Act (abbreviated as FFDCA, FDCA, or FD&C), is a law first passed by Congress in 1938 giving authority to the U.S. Food and Drug Administration (FDA) to oversee the safety of food, drugs, and cosmetics.
 A principal author of this law was Royal S. Copeland, a three-term U.S. Senator from New York.
 In 1968, the Electronic Product Radiation Control provisions were added to the FD&C. Also in that year the FDA formed the Drug Efficacy Study Implementation (DESI) to incorporate into FD&C regulations the recommendations from a National Academy of Sciences investigation of effectiveness of previously marketed drugs.
 The act has been amended many times, most recently to add requirements about bioterrorism preparations.

 The introduction of this act was influenced by the death of more than 100 patients due to a sulfanilamide medication where diethylene glycol was used to dissolve the drug and make a liquid form.
 See Elixir Sulfanilamide disaster.
 It replaced the earlier Pure Food and Drug Act of 1906.